 According to blackpast.org: “Five years after the Thanksgiving Day speech, he took over the pastorate of the Talcott Street Congregationalist Church in Hartford, Connecticut.
 Racial tensions ran high in Hartford during the 1830s and anti-black harassment and violence were commonplace.
 In 1835, a confrontation between whites and blacks took place outside of Easton’s church.
 The following year, Easton took over the pastorate of the Colored Methodist Episcopal Zion Church.
 Soon after Easton had begun his new job, a fire destroyed the church building.
 The fire demoralized Easton.
 Several months before his death, he published his Treatise on the Intellectual Character, and the Civil and Political Condition of the Colored People of the United States, in which he concluded that racial uplift could not succeed in a white dominated society that physically terrorized black Americans.”

-In Newport, the beach originally named for the Eastons, who owned Hosea’s father, remains open to the public and holds the memory of Nicholas Easton’s grandson, Hosea, who worked to change perspectives in Rhode Island and beyond.
+In Newport, the beach originally named for the Eastons, who enslaved and freed Hosea Easton’s father, remains open to the public.
+It holds the memory of Hosea Easton, who worked to change perspectives in Rhode Island and beyond.